-I’m not much of a rules kinda guy, but the 30 day spending rule is one that you should consider adopting.
-It is pretty simple – wait 30 days every time you want to make a purchase.
-If you still think it’s worth the cost after a month, then go buy it, but chances are good that your desire to spend faded by then.
+I’m not much of a rules kinda guy, but the 30 day spending rule is one I really like.
+The rule is pretty simple – wait 30 days every time you want to make a purchase.
+Go buy the item if you still think it’s worth the cost after a month, but chances are good your desire to spend faded by then.

 In recent memory, I have, at one point or another, wanted to buy the following:

 Luckily, none of these “toys” passed the 30-day test.
-Otherwise, I would be drowned in debt and be busy regretting my decisions instead of speaking with you.
+Otherwise, I would have racked up even more debt and be busy regretting my decisions instead of speaking with you.

 Adding Some Spice to the Waiting Rule